AlphaPack/glyue-docs/README.md

 # glyue-docs
-Documentation for the world's best integration builder
+Documentation for the universe's best integration builder